gniewomir/boilerplate-ts-express-react/README.md

     * revoking any user token should also revoke all refresh tokens
     * consider how to log out from other browser tabs/devices ref: https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/
 * Fix Jest not exiting correctly, perhaps because of still open database connection?
-* Some cleanup performed before testing may be unnecessary slowing down testing
 * Add more structured way of loading fixtures
 * Remove expired and blacklisted tokens from database